cadeinc/cadeinc.github.io/McCune-Award.md

 The thesis was selected for its strong theoretical and practical results around redundancy, on propositional and first-order logic.
 Redundancy notions are important for proof systems as well as for solving efficiency.
-Benjamin introduced several new redundancy notions.
+He introduced several new redundancy notions.
 He presented an innovative SAT solving paradigm, satisfaction-driven clause learning (SDCL), that can solve problems defeating the classical conflict-driven clause learning (CDCL) paradigm.
 His work also lifted successful preprocessing techniques from SAT solving to the more general first-order logic.
-Benjamin finally provided new simulation results between proof systems for quantified Boolean formulas.
+He finally provided new simulation results between proof systems for quantified Boolean formulas.